Twenty-eight years ago, as of this writing, the trajectory to stardom was cut heartbreakingly short for promising young actor, Brandon Lee.

 Banging the phone down, I yank on my sweats and grab the glasses I wear when I’m not wearing contact lenses.
 I jump in my shoe-skate Honda and pull out of my garage in sixty seconds flat.
 Rescuing people is my religion.

-“Come here,” he holds his arms out to me.
+“Come here,” he holds his hand out to me.
 I climb into bed next to him, put my arms around him.
 I notice the TV is on.

 “What are you watching?”